Tomas Tomilinas

 Tomas Tomilinas (born 22 April 1983) is a Lithuanian trade unionist and politician of Polish origin.
 He was elected to the Seimas with the Lithuanian Farmers and Greens Union in 2016, but was expelled from the party in 2021 and joined the Union of Democrats "For Lithuania".

 Background

 Tomilinas was born in Vilnius in 1983 to a Polish mother and Russian father.
 He graduated from Vilnius University with a bachelor's degree in political science in 2005 and from Mykolas Romeris University with a master's degree in public administration in 2007.

+He speaks five languages: Lithuanian, English, Polish, Russian, and Belarusian.

 He helped establish the Trade Union of Commercial Workers (Lithuanian: Prekybos darbuotojų profesinė sąjunga) in 2007.
 He was one of the founding members of the Social Investment Management Centre, a public organization which promotes trade unions, education on ecology and climate change, socially responsible investing, and human rights, and a founder of the left-wing progressive think-tank DEMOS.

 He has been married twice.
 He met his second wife, Kristina Juozapavičiūtė, in their political party.